 is a paperback edition that was published by Gallery Books on June 17, 2008 and has 293 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Men Out of Uniform
+Other books by this author which I have reviewed include Men Out of Uniform

 Third in the Hot Cops erotica romantic suspense series surrounding a gentlemen’s club somewhere in California.

 The primary theme is Jade’s fear of men, of sex.
 Tabke uses this to create tension between Jade and everyone with whom she comes in contact.
 Jade refuses to go beyond flirting and dinner with anyone in her very narrow world and she will not step outside of its boundaries.
 Jase certainly opens himself up to some harassment claims…even if his actions do come across as so very arousing!